emmettturtle/heads_up_poker/README.md

 ## Overview
 This project is a full browser game where you are playing heads up (1v1), texas hold em' poker, against a bot to represent me.
-In this first itteration of the game I have built out a full user interface and game mechanics including, basic gameplay flow, rendering, hand determination/win logic, and a basic bot that I have given my name because it is my child.
-In this current itteration of the game the bot is mostly making structured random decsisions (accurate to how I go through life).
-If you have experience in playing poker you would know that this can actually make the game more difficult because it is harder to predict what hand an oppenent has if their actions are irrational.
+In this first iteration of the game I have built out a full user interface and game mechanics including, basic gameplay flow, rendering, hand determination/win logic, and a basic bot that I have given my name because it is my child.
+In this current iteration of the game the bot is mostly making structured random decisions (accurate to how I go through life).
+If you have experience in playing poker you would know that this can actually make the game more difficult because it is harder to predict what hand an opponent has if their actions are irrational.
 This is why experienced poker players can sometimes not do well against new players.
-All this to say, dont underestimate the stupid Emmett bot!!
+All this to say, don't underestimate the stupid Emmett bot!!

 ## Game Walkthrough